Rian1010/Language-Learners-App/README.md

     return redirect(url_for('community'))
 ```

-The `initDate` key, save the current time with datetime.today(), while the `edit_today` key sets its value to 'Edit: None', to show that now edits have been commited after the post.
+The `initDate` key, saves the current time with datetime.today(), while the `edit_today` key sets its value to 'Edit: None', to show that no edits have been commited after the initial version of the post.
 The rest of the code correctly saves the information of the session username, lesson name and post content.

 ```python
 @app.route('/update_post/<post_id>', methods=['GET', 'POST'])